 - Auto-propagated: Check this to see every segment that came from auto-propagation auto-propagation.

-- Change-tracked: Check this to see every segment where track changes were used and the original target segment was modified.
+- Change-tracked segment: Check this to see every segment where track changes were used and the original target segment was modified.

 To apply the filter: Click OK.
 To discard the filter: Click Cancel.

 To remove applied filters: Click the Clear filter icon.